MathieuMorel62/holbertonschool-validation/module2_task4/README.md

 - Add images or other static files by placing them in the `static/` directory.
 - Customize the site's presentation template by modifying files in the `layouts/` directory.

+## Targets

+The following targets are available in the Makefile:

+- `build`: Builds the website with Hugo and generates the files.
+- `clean`: Deletes all files in the dist directory.
+- `post`: Creates a new publication file in the content/posts/ directory with a specified name and title.
+- `check`: Checks markdown files for dead links and linting issues.
+- `validate`: Validates the generated HTML using Holberton's W3C Validator.
+- `help`: Displays the list of targets and their use.

+To execute a target, run `make <target_name>` in the terminal.

 ## Result

 After running the `setup.sh` script, the generated website will be available in the `./dist` directory.
 You can now deploy this site to a server of your choice.